 18 DIY Chalkboard How-to’s

 Chalkboards are a thing of the past in modern classrooms.
 But you would find it hard to resist their appeal in home décor.
 They allow you to repurpose picture frames, old wooden frames, mirrors, window frames, etc. You can choose any one of the tutorials below.
-Few of them require a bit of woodworking skills.
+Few of them require a few woodworking skills.

 This cool piece of woodwork is a chalkboard cum coat hanger.
 If you want to keep it less cluttered, give the hooks fixed to the bottom frame a miss.

 This project gives you an opportunity to recycle an old wooden frame.
 It results in a small, cheap DIY chalkboard that can be used as a sidewalk sign.